 - Easy to Set Up: It is very easy to set up your Amplifi HD.
 Using the mobile app, you can get everything running in just minutes.
 Plus, the Amplifi HD system benefits from automatic over-the-air updates so you can get new features and functionalities along the road.

-- Mobile App: The mobile app also allows you to see who’s connected to your network and monitor your ISP’s speed and your system’s performance.
-You can also set up guest access easily, even without sharing your password.
+- Mobile App: The mobile app also allows you to see who’s connected to your Wi Fi network and monitor your ISP’s speed and your system’s performance.
+You can also set up guest network for your guests to access easily, even without sharing your password.

 - Easy to Troubleshoot: There is a diagnose tab that allows you to troubleshoot any problems and make sure that the extenders are properly connected and working.
 The mobile app also allows you to tweak security settings such as hiding your SSID or using WPA2 encryption.

-- Competitive Price Point: If you have a small home, you might be able to save by buying the router and the mesh point separately.
-The Amplifi HD Router costs about $150 as of this writing (check latest prices here) while a mesh point would cost about about $30 less here.
+- Competitive Price Point: If you have a small home, you might be able to save by buying the Wi Fi router and the mesh point separately.
+The Amplifi HD Router costs a fair amount as of this writing (check latest prices here) while a mesh point would cost less here.

 Pros of the Amplifi HD

 - Looks the Part: Amplifi HD surely looks stunning and you would easily agree with the company that there is no longer any need to hide your main router.

 - “Pause” Internet Feature: You can pause Internet connections, making it easier to call the kids to dinner.

 - Works Smoothly: But more than this, Amplifi HD works and very well.